aws/aws-connected-device-framework/source/packages/services/device-patcher/README.md

 }
 ```

 All templates are versioned within the system.
-The first `PUT` call will create the template, whereas subsequent `PUT`'s will update it.
+The first `POST` call will create the template, whereas subsequent `PATCH` will update it.

 ### Step 2: Activating the Device